pxsit/cms-extension/README.md

 # How to install

-1. Download the `Extension` folder.
+1. Clone this repository (or just click [here](https://github.com/ttamx/cms-extension/archive/refs/heads/main.zip) and unzip).
-2. Go to chrome://extensions/ (you can copy and paste this link in your browser).
+2. Go to chrome://extensions/ (You can copy and paste this link in your browser).
+3. Enable developer mode on the top right corner.
-3. Click Load unpacked and select the `Extension` folder
+4. Click Load unpacked and select the `Extension` folder.
-4. Done!
+5. Done!

 # Preview